matt-bailey/docker-lemp/README.md

 ## Start or stop the 'things'

-Assumes you are one level up from the `docker/` dir.
+Run one level up from the `docker/` dir.

 ```
-./docker/startdocker
+./docker/start
-./docker/stopdocker
+./docker/stop
 ```